 What to wear to Cheltenham races

+While other races take place during the summer months, Cheltenham happens in March – so it’s all about weather-appropriate dressing.
 There is no official formal dress code, even in hospitality areas.
 However, smart racewear is expected.
-The emphasis is on practical, weather-appropriate dressing due to cold temperatures and muddy conditions in March.
+The emphasis is on practical dressing due to cold temperatures and muddy conditions in March.

 Think country dressing, but make it chic.
 Tailored coats, belted wool layers, faux fur accents and knee-high boots are the uniform.
 Hats are optional, weather-proof footwear is not.
 This is where texture and practicality matter more than hemlines.
 Think polished ladies race day outfits built around heritage fabrics, structured outerwear and showerproof footwear suited to grass.